 First I want to talk about accepting late work.
 I’ve spent so much time thinking through this topic.
 I’ve now taught at three different schools in my teaching career – all completely different in demographics and even geography.
 I’ve been at a medium-sized rural public school.
 I’ve been at a massive urban public school, with over half of the students living below the poverty line.
 Currently I am at a tiny, very wealthy private school in a resort town.
 So although I have only been teaching for 4 years, I’ve taught over 500 different kids under 3 different principals with 3 very different ideologies.

 Now that you get my background, hopefully that will help you understand my opinion on this.
 I hate accepting late work.
-There I said it.
+It’s true.
 Here are my reasons:

 - We are trying to teach high schoolers to be responsible and take ownership for their education.
-But yet we baby them and give them chance after chance to meet our expectations.
+But yet we continually give them chance after chance to meet our expectations.

 - It’s a pain in the you-know-where to grade late work.